Exifers/You-Dont-Know-JS/scope & closures/ch4.md

 };
 ```

-Notice that `var foo` was the duplicate (and thus ignored) declaration, even though it came before the `function foo()...` declaration, because function declarations are hoisted before normal variables.
+Notice that `var foo` was the duplicate (and thus ignored) declaration.

 While multiple/duplicate `var` declarations are effectively ignored, subsequent function declarations *do* override previous ones.